boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 **Target Color**

-You can change the color for the `target pointer.`
+You change change the color for the `target pointer`.

 **Needle Pointer Customization**